 Q: Are there any restaurants in Portland (or elsewhere) you’ve been able to count on for healthy meals without sacrificing flavor?

 A: Absolutely – mostly Asian, or Asian-inspired.
-Biwa, I love.
+Biwa, I love it.
 Tanuki, ditto.
 Mi-Ho.
-Woodsman Tavern – Jason does this trout poached in this amazing broth, plus all the oysters and seafood, great salads and vegetables.
+Woodsman Tavern – Jason does this trout poached in this amazing broth, plus all the oysters and seafood, great salads, and vegetables.
 And the hams, which are salty – not a big problem for me – but pretty lean.

 Q: What’s something you’ve learned on your journey that surprised you or that you didn’t know before?